 We integrate research into child health, education, and digital and social connectedness.
-Innovating across disciplines, our evidence-based research focuses not only on the risks but also the many opportunities and innovations provided by digital technologies that can benefit children and their futures.
+Innovating across disciplines, our evidence-based research focuses on the opportunities, risks and innovations provided by digital technologies that can benefit children and their futures.

 We are a global first, focussing on children from birth to eight years of age with a detailed seven-year research program, including a longitudinal family cohort study with 3000 families.